Benedict XVI turns 95 as book focuses on anomaly of 2 popes | Entertainment

 In real-life scenes befitting the Netflix drama “The Two Popes,” the book paints a picture of two papal courts that started out on excellent terms: Francis referred to Benedict as a “wise grandfather” to whom he turned for advice, and Benedict treated Francis with the deference owed to a pope.

-The problems ''are not Francis' fault or Benedict's fault," Franco said in an interview.
-"It's the byproduct or the inevitable, unavoidable product, of The Resignation."
-For a church that prizes unity and sees the figure of the pope as Christ's vicar on Earth, confusion about who is really pope or the specter of a parallel papacy is no small thing.
-And most Vatican watchers agree that Benedict's experiment with resignation will have to be corrected and regulated with a set of norms before any future pope decides to follow in his footsteps.
+The problems ''are not Francis' fault or Benedict's fault,” Franco said in an interview.
+“It's the byproduct or the inevitable, unavoidable product, of The Resignation.”
+For a church that prizes unity and sees in the figure of the pope Christ's vicar on Earth, confusion about who is really pope or the specter of a parallel papacy is no small thing.
+And most Vatican watchers agree that Benedict's experiment with resignation will have to be corrected and regulated with a set of norms before any future pope decides to follow suit.

 A scandal erupted because Vigano manipulated a photograph of Benedict's letter declining to endorse the project to make it seem like he was on board with it.
 Francis reluctantly accepted Vigano's resignation in the aftermath.